 Using specific probiotics for candida overgrowth is crucial for restoring beneficial flora in the gut.
 Specific probiotic strains have been shown to inhibit candida overgrowth.

-L. Reuteri, L. Rhamnosus GG, and Saccharomyces Boulardii are some of the best probiotics for candida overgrowth.
+L. Reuteri, L. Rhamnosus GG, and Saccharomyces Boulardii are some of the best probiotics for yeast overgrowth.
 Getting rid of candida requires a multiprong approach that includes dietary changes, antifungals, and specific probiotics for candida.

 Disclaimer: This site contains affiliate links.
-As an amazon associate I earn from qualifying purchases
+As an amazon associate, I earn from qualifying purchases.

 Candida is an opportunistic yeast that overgrows when the conditions are right.
 A diet high in refined carbohydrates and sugar will feed candida overgrowth.
 If there is a lack of beneficial probiotics in the gut, then candida is allowed to overgrow.

-Are probiotics good for candida?
+How are probiotics good for candida?

 Probiotics help to keep candida levels in check by taking up space in the gut.
 When the gut microbiome is full of beneficial probiotics, there is no room for candida to overgrow.
 A probiotic supplement that contains good bacteria to combat yeast in the body is an effective way to reduce levels.

 Which probiotics are best for candida?